National Lawyers Guild (NLG)

 - On August 23, 2014, Azadeh N. Shahshahani, President of the National Lawyers Guild, wrote an article published in The Huffington Post (“From Gaza to Ferguson: Exposing the Toolbox of Racist Repression”), accusing Israel of “collective punishment,” “apartheid,” “ethnic cleansing,” “land grabs,” using “imprisonment as a political tool,” and imposing “draconian conditions” on the residents of Gaza.

 - Sponsored a July 2014 demonstration in Miami, together with the Center for American Islamic Relations (CAIR), Al Awada and others, at which protesters reportedly yelled, “We are Hamas!”; “We are Jihad!”; and “From the river to the sea, Palestine will be free,” meaning the elimination of Israel.

 - In 2012, launched a legal hotline to aid anti-Israel activists during Israel Apartheid Week.

 - Together with CCR, Palestine Legal, and others sent a November 2014 letter to over 140 universities, defending mock-checkpoints, mock-eviction notices and cautioning universities against “censoring” such activities on campus.

 - Published a June 26, 2013 blog titled, “It’s Time to End the U.S. Sanctions Inflicting Pain on the Iranian People,” claiming that the U.S. has imposed a “string of harmful and aggressive steps against the Iranian people” and should “immediately lift all sanctions against Iran.”

-All Articles about National Lawyers Guild (NLG)
+Archive of Articles about National Lawyers Guild (NLG)